 In the Eurasian temperate forest zone, lynxes will first of all specialise in roe deer, when this prey is common.
 In more northern, boreal regions where roe deer are scarce and hares (mainly mountain hare, to a lesser extent brown hare) are common, lynxes will specialise on hares.
 When both roe deer and hares, i.e. the ‘preferable’ prey species get scarce, lynxes will consume a diversity of alternative species, but preferred species are still preyed upon.
 However, under these circumstances, lynxes living in the same area may have strikingly different diets.
 These individual diets reflect both an opportunistic foraging behaviour and an individual foraging specificity.
 When the populations of the preferred prey species recover, it takes a few years before lynxes return to their specialised feeding on roe deer and/or hares.

 Continue reading Individual diet specificity under abnormal prey supply (Naliboki Forest)

 On this blog, we share knowledge on the ecology of the Eurasian lynx (Lynx lynx) in Belarus, acquired during field based research.
 We update the blog with new research notes as the studies are progressing.

 Telemetry – a commonly used standard method to study animal movements – has been used to study lynx in several countries.
 The method is suitable to answer basic ecological questions such as home range size and (temporal) space-use on a coarse scale.
 Telemetry on lynxes in northern Belarus has provided us with this basic knowledge.
 We found that lynxes use extremely small housing spots in summer; not only females with kittens but also adult males.

-Continue reading Hunting behaviour
+Continue reading Hunting modes of lynxes in Belarus